kuprinak/lithuania-metabar/Bioinformatic_steps_in_bash.md

+## Environment information:

-Analysis was performed on The "High Performance Computing" (HPC) cluster of the University Greifswald, which consists of 78 pure computing nodes @3.0 GHz with 64 GB RAM each and managed by SLURM system
+Analysis was performed on The "High Performance Computing" (HPC) cluster of the University Greifswald, which consists of 78 pure computing nodes @3.0 GHz with 64 GB RAM each and managed by SLURM system with the installed:

+conda 23.9.0 and Python 3.9.16

 # 1. Nextera adapters removal in Trimmomatic